Animal Profile

 Energy level/descriptors:: Griffin is described to have medium energy level.

-Other Notes:: Goes potty on: Outside on walks (grass, cement, dirt, etc.) Accident frequency: Very rarely Additional info: If his stomach is upset he will alert you with a wimper or nudge that he needs the bathroom or in rare occasions heavy panting and lots of eye contact.
+Other Notes:: March 2026: Third Stay; Owner Surrender Griffin is not bothered when bathed/groomed.
+He allows all handling.
+Griffin will actively lunge and bark at people and dogs while on walks.
+He will eventually be social with people but not with dogs.
+Griffin will also attempt to chase squirrels and pull hard on the leash if something has his attention.
+Needs at least 2 walks a day.
+September 2025: Second stay; owner surrender Previously lived with 2 adults, 1 cat Behavior toward strangers: Hard barks, prefers contact on his own terms Behavior toward children: Tolerant with children Behavior toward dogs: Will lunge at dogs on leash Behavior toward cats: Tolerant Resource guarding: None reported Bite history: No bite history but he was bitten by a group of dogs on his hind leg and rear leaving deep incisions.
+Housetrained: Yes Goes potty on: Outside on walks (grass, cement, dirt, etc.) Accident frequency: Very rarely Additional info: If his stomach is upset he will alert you with a wimper or nudge that he needs the bathroom or in rare occasions heavy panting and lots of eye contact.
 Behavior concerns: Other Additional info: Just has trouble with male dogs and has a tendency to lunge.
 Reacts to on walks: Strangers that approach you/family members, Large dogs Reaction type: Lunging Additional info: Not reported How this dog reacts when... - Held/restrained: Isn't bothered - Disturbed while resting/sleeping: Isn't bothered - Startled: Isn't bothered - Pushed/pulled off furniture: Isn't bothered - Paws are touched: Isn't bothered - Collar grabbed/touched: Isn't bothered Crate trained: Has never been crated Hours in crate: 0 Type of crate: none During car rides, this dog: Other Additional info: He settles in quickly in the car and lays down with a comfortable bed.
 When he is in places he recognizes he will whine a little bit.
 Does best with a few bathroom breaks.
-This dog knows the following cues: Sit, Lay, Paw *Previous Assessment from 7/10/09: Stray, First stay Stray (With finder for one week) Behavior toward strangers: Friendly, plays rough Behavior toward dogs: Playful with the finder's small dog, plays rough Resource guarding: None reported Bite history: None reported Housetrained: No Energy level/descriptors: Griffin is described as excitable and curious with a high level of activity.
+This dog knows the following cues: Sit, Lay, Paw *Previous Assessment from 7/10/19: Stray, First stay Stray (With finder for one week) Behavior toward strangers: Friendly, plays rough Behavior toward dogs: Playful with the finder's small dog, plays rough Resource guarding: None reported Bite history: None reported Housetrained: No Energy level/descriptors: Griffin is described as excitable and curious with a high level of activity.
 Previous assessment available upon request

 Summary:: According Griffin's previous owner, Griffin was attacked by a group of dogs.
 In the Care Centers, Griffin was observed to hard bark and lunge at the neighboring dogs.
 Outside, he hard barks at staff in the hallway before balking and planting, refusing to walk.
 Due to these behaviors, a handling assessment wont be conducted on Griffin.

-Summary:: **Notes from previous stay in 2009.** 7/11: When introduced off leash to the female greeter dog, Griffin follows, sniffs, appears a bit intent on mounting.
+Summary:: According to Griffin's previous owner(s), he does not get along with other dogs, is dog reactive, and will lunge and hard bark when seeing other dogs.
+Reported to have been attacked by a group of dogs.
+2025: 9/10/25: Griffin greets another dog at the gate with a tense body.
+He pulls hard forward and pushes his muzzle into the gate. **Notes from previous stay in 2009.** 7/11: When introduced off leash to the female greeter dog, Griffin follows, sniffs, appears a bit intent on mounting.
 7/12: Griffin greets female dogs politely and wanders the pen.
 7/13: Griffin is soft and social with female dogs, offering some bounces when solicited with play.
 7/14: Griffin keeps mostly to himself today.
 7/23: Griffin keeps to himself and ignores play.

 BEHAVIOR DETERMINATION:: New Hope Only